tswire/iAPS/README.md

 # Changes

-Latest version of original iAPS is maintained by Jon and the gang.
-It brings significant improvements for Omnipod Dash pumps and Dexcom G6 and G7sensors, Statistics, Automations with Shortcuts, Garmin watch and such a lot of cool things that make you go Uuh.
+Latest version of original iAPS is maintained by Jon and the now departed gang .
+It brings significant improvements for Omnipod Dash pumps and Dexcom G6 and G7sensors, Statistics, Automations with Shortcuts, Garmin watch and a lot of cool things that make you go Uuh.
 Looping should be immediate and robust.
+UI is based on the non-implemented proposals by Dan and the gang before iAPS3.0.

 [iAPS repo github](https://github.com/artificial-pancreas/iaps.git)

-## Dana Kit

-this branch has the great work from https://github.com/bastiaanv/iAPS re.
-Dana pump integration included.

 ## autoISF Version
 Refers to the changes done to the original oref0 used in FAX, the source can be found at my [oref0-repository](https://github.com/mountrcg/oref0).
 Also testing autoISF 3.0 adaption